 Look out for our newsletters in your inbox soon.

-Raleigh is a Southern metropolis that is packed with top-notch science and technology institutions, art and culinary scenes, and a historic capital city heritage.
+Raleigh is a Southern metropolis that is packed with tons of things to do and see, from top-notch science and technology institutions, art and culinary scenes to its historic capital city heritage.
 You’ll often find emerging local bands playing here, as well as bluegrass festivals, craft beer events, and art exhibitions.
 This is a place where history meets modern life.
 Top attractions are the North Carolina Museum of Natural Sciences, the North Carolina Museum of Art, Pullen Park, and the Marbles Kids Museum.
 Also, make sure to check out the Neuse River Trail and William B. Umstead State Park to get outdoors.
 Highly rated places to stay include the Hyatt House Raleigh North Hills, the Hilton Garden Inn Raleigh/Crabtree Valley, and the Courtyard Raleigh North/Triangle Town Center.

 One of the largest and most exciting cities to visit in North Carolina is Charlotte, which is a great weekend destination for the whole family.
 Top attractions here are Freedom Park, Discovery Place, the Levine Museum of the New South, and the Carolinas Aviation Museum.
 The Carowinds theme park is fun for kids and the young-at-heart because it has some of the best roller coasters in the region.
 It’s also fun to watch the NASCAR Sprint Cup or NASCAR All-Star races while you’re in the city.
 Sports fans will enjoy a trip to Charlotte because the Carolina Panthers NFL team and the Charlotte Hornets NBA team play here.
 Consider staying at the Fairfield Inn Charlotte Northlake, Holiday Inn Charlotte-University Place, or the Homewood Suites by Hilton Charlotte/Ayrsley when you visit Charlotte.